Sony A7 vs Nikon D500

 The D500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.

 Review summary: Sony A7 vs Nikon D500

 So what is the bottom line?
-Which of the two cameras – the Sony A7 or the Nikon D500 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Sony A7 and the Nikon D500?
+A synthesis of the relative strong points of each of the models is listed below.